DANS-KNAW/dd-manage-prestaging/docs/index.md

    find-thumbs.sh /data/dataverse/files > thumbs.txt
    ```
 5. Remove the Dataverse installation.
-6. Delete the cached, thumbs files from storage:
+6. Delete the cached, thumbs and orphaned files from storage:
    ```
    sudo su dataverse
    bulk-remove.sh cached.txt
    bulk-remove.sh thumbs.txt
+   bulk-remove.sh orphans.txt
    ```
 7. The file count should now be exactly the same a the number of unique storage identifiers in the pre-staged file database.
-   (Note that files can appear in multiple versions, so the storage identifiers are not unique by themselves!)
-If not, use
+   (Note that files can appear in multiple versions, so simply counting the records in the pre-staged file database will not
-   `find-not-storage-id.sh` to find any files whose names do not fit the storage ID pattern.
-Possibly there are `.orig` or
+   yield the correct answer!)
+If not, use `find-not-storage-id.sh` to find any files whose names do not fit the storage ID pattern.
-   `.bak` files.
+   Possibly there are `.orig` or `.bak` files.
+(The creation of these should be avoided by turning of ingest of tabular data during
+   the migration, until all data has been migrated and all metadata is OK, so no more migration rounds are needed.)
 8. Install Dataverse.
 9. Start an import with pre-staged files.